dgilland/cacheout/README.rst

     assert 'missing' in cache3

-Set the TTL (time-to-live) expiration per entry:
+Set the TTL (time-to-live) expiration (by default, in milliseconds if timer=time.time) per entry:

 .. code-block:: python